ephbaum/EphWordsBlog/src/content/blog/2023-10-07-2023-week-40-another-chapter-ends-begins.md

 Lou was gone all day for a facilitation training by [MENTOR Washington](https://mentorwashington.org/) that sounds to have been an excellent experience.

 We then, leaving Ollie with Liz, went down to Ashley's Pub for an "emergency" meeting to plan for how to save the Kitsap Community Food Coop.
 The budget appears dire.
 It's likely that, based on the current forecasting, they will run entirely out of money by January, which is just in time for the [rise in minimum wage](https://www.lni.wa.gov/news-events/article/23-29) in Washington to $16.28 an hour.
 There were a lot of good ideas shared and, while things seem dire, I continue to have hope that KCFC will ultimately weather this storm and come out the other side stronger.
-It seems like there's such a minor gap between what will ultimately be their success for failure that I feel confident it will work out in the long run.
+It seems like there's such a minor gap between what would ultimately be their success and failure that I feel confident it will work out in the long run.

 ## Wednesday